Each of these projects is open-source, meaning you can use the source code for guided learning as you go.

 Also, you can use the code from your JS timeline for other similar applications.

 For example, let’s say you want to break down important steps into bite-sized portions for your website visitors.
-You can alter the timeline code to display small bits of a specific story or piece of content to your readers without overwhelming them with too much information at once.

 If you want to make money freelancing, you can build a portfolio website to showcase your projects.
 Use a quiz on the site to help potential clients find the right services for their problems, for example.